-"She's just an incredible woman who is incredibly positive," he says.
+"She's just an incredible woman who is incredibly positive," he tells Shape.
 "Her entire life she's been active.
-She used to run, bike and swim — up until recently and now she goes for a walk and weight trains at home."
+She used to run, bike, and swim — up until recently and now she goes for a walk and weight trains at home."
 (Related: 85-Year-Old Woman Makes History Racing Against Men In 100-Meter Dash)

-"She's an inspiration because I work with a lot of very privileged people every day and I'm very lucky to do so," he says.
+"She's an inspiration because I work with a lot of very privileged people every day and I'm very lucky to do so," Pasternak tells Shape.
 "They're all able-bodied people who have everything at their fingertips.
 But they still find reasons why they can't work out or make their step goal for the day.
 There's every excuse in the world."

-Risa spent her life doing the opposite, Pasternak says.
-She never gives up on her goals, and always makes being active and mobile a priority.
-(Watch This 72-Year-Old Woman Achieve Her Goal of Doing a Pull-Up)
+Igelfeld spent her life doing the opposite, says Pasternak.
+She never gives up on her goals and always makes being active and mobile a priority.
+"She's contagious, smiling all the time, with not one complaint in the world," he says.
+(Related: Watch This 72-Year-Old Woman Achieve Her Goal of Doing a Pull-Up)